 The valuation is based on actuarial assumptions recommended by the actuary and approved by the Board of Trustees.
-The assumptions and methods used for funding purposes meet the parameters set for the disclosures presented in the financial section by Governmental Accounting Standards Board (GASB) Statement No. 67.
+The assumptions and methods used for funding purposes meet the parameters set for the disclosures presented in the financial section by Governmental Accounting Standards Board (GASB) Statement No. 67 and the Actuarial Standards of Practice.
 The spread between the interest rate and the salary scale recommended by the actuary has been incorporated into Article 22 of the Baltimore City Code.
 A review of the actuarial assumptions was completed in 2014 by Cheiron with changes incorporated in the June 30, 2015 valuation.